treetertot/raytracer/readme.md

 This is a straightforward Rust port of the [_Ray Tracing in One Weekend_][rotw] raytracer.

-# The final render
+# The final cover render

-For the final render, my code samples every ray 500 times.
-It took almost 2.5 hours to render on my 2018 i7 MacBook Pro.
-(I'm not sure if that's fast or slow, but I'm working to find out.)
+The final cover render, with 500 samples per ray, took almost 2.5 hours to render on my 2018 i7 MacBook Pro.

 ![](./final/final.png)

+The final render as it appears in the source code, with an aspect ratioi of 16:9 and 50 samples per ray took about 11 minutes to render, which is still slower than the original, which took about 7 minutes.
+It's my goal to make my port significantly faster.

 [rotw]: https://raytracing.github.io/books/RayTracingInOneWeekend.html